PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ## Network Architecture

-The recommended secure operator setup for ITN / Mainnet consists of the following:
+The recommended secure operator setup for Testnet / Mainnet consists of the following:

 * An active [operator node](#glossary) with configured session keys
 * A [warm spare operator node](#glossary) configured like an operator node but **without** session keys

-A *minimum* recommended Alcyone setup would include just a single operator node.
+A *minimum* recommended Testnet setup would include just a single operator node.

 The `--reserved-only` flag in conjunction with the `--reserved-nodes` parameter lets you set up a whitelist of nodes that the node may peer with.